ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 Deploy to Azure is run whenever a build is version-tagged.
 It builds and then publishes it and sends it to Azures server to override the previous build.

 Both Live Test and Deploy to Azure can also be activated via the GitHub actions interface, if deemed necessary.
+Build and Test can also be activated this way but will always fail.

 <redColor>Describe the illustration briefly, i.e., how your application is built,
 tested, released, and deployed.</redColor>